 Regardless of the trauma obtained by the toenail, blood will always be visible on the skin.

-Bruised toenail may also develop due to a number of nail injuries.
+Bruised toenail may also develop due to some nail injuries.
 These are instance that causes a certain part of your nail to be crushed, torn, or cut among others.
 The parts that may be affected are skin surrounding the nail, nail bed, nail, and cuticle.

 Based on the type of injury causing the development of blood under toenail, there may be a throbbing pain, torn skin, and nail separating from the bed either partially or completely.

-There are injuries that result in continuous bleeding, which requires immediate physician’s attention.
+Some injuries result in continuous bleeding, which requires immediate physician’s attention.
 In contrary, there are nail injuries that may be addressed by self-care.

 You are prone to bruise under toenail if you use either narrow or tight shoe.
 Repetitive trauma is the effect of wearing such footwear, especially now that the top material of the shoe bangs against your toenails.

 On the other hand, your toenails may also get in contact with the shoe’s end.
 High-intensity trainers and marathoners often experience this.